PhilippGrashoff/atkpubsubdemo/README.md

 There is a small `Broker` implemented as singleton.
 The Models just `publish()` their events (e.g. `Model::HOOK_AFTER_SAVE`) to this broker.
 Other code can then `subscribe()` these events and act accordingly.
-In this sample repo, the 2 Controllers `SampleController` and `YetAnotherController` reside within the same repository, but they could be in different repositories which just require the base repository the Broker (and typically the Models) reside in.
+In this sample repo, the 2 Controllers `SampleController` and `YetAnotherController` reside within the same repository, but they could be in different repositories.

 See or run the test code for a simple example.
 It illustrates that `ModelA` is unaware of any additional logic which should happen when it is saved but just publishes its after save event to the Broker.
 The 2 Controllers subscribe the